 If you decide to go with the Pump in Style Advanced, I’d recommend 2 other things to go along with it.
 First of all, I’d get some good rechargeable batteries if you plan on using it this way.
 It takes 8AA batteries and they last about 15 pumps, so it can get rather expensive to buy throwaway batteries for it.
-I recommend the ELB charger that comes with 8 AAs (click here to check price) – they’re great batteries and you just have to remember to charge them up once in a while.
+I recommend the ELB charger that comes with 8 AAs (click here to check price on Amazon) – they’re great batteries and you just have to remember to charge them up once in a while.
 You can also get the pack with 16 batteries so you always have a extra set, but I don’t think it’s worth the extra cost.
 It’s up to you.

-I’d also suggest a good pumping bra; a good and popular one is the Simple Wishes bra (click here to check price).
+I’d also suggest a good pumping bra; a good and popular one is the Simple Wishes bra (click here to check price on Amazon).
 What this is, is a bra that is compatible with pumps, including the Pump in Style.
 It’s a hands-free bra, so you can do other things while you’re pumping, but the biggest advantage is that it helps you pump quickly and discreetly at work.

 You may or may not want one of these, but I think it’s a good addition to the pump for those of us that are going to be pumping at work!